Software Development is creating and maintaining the apps, software and websites that you access from your phone, computer or tablet.

-The Associate in Applied Science degree in Application Development at Southwestern Michigan College will provide you with the knowledge and skills needed for a successful career in programming or app development.
+The Associate in Applied Science degree in Software Development at Southwestern Michigan College will provide you with the knowledge and skills needed for a successful career in programming or app development.

 Beginning coursework provides an introduction to computers and the web including using applications, programming logic and design and web development.
 Advanced courses teach in-depth knowledge of C++, C#, JAVA and other programming and scripting languages; mobile applications; systems analysis and software engineering.